“Wow, that is beautiful,” Wyn said appreciatively

 worried about the TARDIS being left so far behind though.
 We’ve

 travelled MILES.
-Bubble transport.
-The only way to fly.”
+Bubble transport - the only way to fly.”

 “Yeah, it's pretty neat,” she agreed, swallowing the rest